 It was an era of change from traditional to modern society.
 According to the theoretical model the male mostly working as a fisherman or farmer, was the breadwinner and the woman was confined to her household chores and bearing and educating children.
 Many times reality turned out to be different.
 In more than one case because the income generated by the male was not enough to keep the family going and the earnings of the woman were more than welcome.

 A very important push into modernity was upcoming tourism in the 1950s in which the women played a crucial role, thus not only changing the day-to-day life of their families but also that of Lloret itself.
-This interesting piece of history featuring these pioneer women, is very well explained in the documentary Pensió Completa.
-As it is only available in Catalan, I will shortly publish an article dedicated to this phenomenon that made the small fishing town of Lloret de Mar into a popular seaside resort visited each year by thousands of tourists.
+This interesting piece of history featuring these pioneer women, is very well explained in the documentary Pensió Completa about this phenomenon that made the small fishing town of Lloret de Mar into a popular seaside resort visited each year by thousands of tourists.

 The above photo is a fragment of the poster of the exhibition showing a woman mending stockings (Josep Vilà i Prats, 1910) Source: Municipality of Lloret.

 Some time ago I read the review of a documentary that got me curious.
 Its title was enticing:Conxita Badia no existeix(Conxita Badia does not exist).
 The name did ring a bell, but was I remembering someone who did not exist?

 It turned out to be a film about soprano Conxita Badia (1897-1975) made by her great-granddaughter Eulàlia Domènech.
 She had found out that very few audios and no videos of Badia’s performances have been preserved.
 This lack of remnants gave her the feeling that she had to inform the general public about her talented relative who was once universally recognized as an accomplished lied singer.